tanfwong/rfsoc_notes/_sources/ch5/gmem.md

 (sec:port_widen)=
 ## Port Widening
-* The maximum bit-width of an AXI4 port is 512.
-Thus, setting the `m_axi` interface of the kernel to 512 allows us to read/write 64 bytes per access to the global memory.
+* The maximum bit-width of an AXI4 port is 1024.
+Vitis HLS allows the `m_axi` interface of a kernel to have a bit-width up to 512.
+This maximum setting allows us to read/write 64 bytes per access to the global memory.
 For example, consider the following simple top-level function:
   ```c++